hunterarghya/Youtube-Downloader/README.md

 # YouTube Downloader

 A lightweight and simple tool to download YouTube content.
 Supports single videos, playlists, audio-only extraction, and subtitle download in SRT format.
+Also includes a mobile application for better performance.

 ---